Amazon.com set to meet with FTC ahead of potential antitrust lawsuit -source

 WASHINGTON, Aug 7 (Reuters) - Amazon.com AMZN.O is set to meet next week with the U.S. Federal Trade Commission (FTC) ahead of a potential long-awaited antitrust lawsuit against the retailer, according to a source familiar with the matter.

 The FTC began probing Amazon during the Trump administration.
-The company has been criticized for allegedly favoring its own products and disfavoring outside sellers on its platform.
+The company has been criticized for allegedly favoring its own products and disfavoring outside sellers on its platform, among other allegations.
+Amazon denies this.
+The FTC typically holds meetings with companies after lengthy investigations before deciding whether to file a suit.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))